 Receivables from customers and counterparties generally relate to collateralized transactions.
 Such receivables are primarily comprised of customer margin loans, certain transfers of assets accounted for as secured loans rather than purchases at fair value and collateral posted in connection with certain derivative transactions.
+Substantially all of these receivables are accounted for at amortized cost net of estimated uncollectible amounts.
 Certain of the firm's receivables from customers and counterparties are accounted for at fair value under the fair value option.
 See Note 8 for further information about receivables from customers and counterparties accounted for at fair value under the fair value option.

-Receivables from customers and counterparties not accounted for at fair value are accounted for at amortized cost net of generally estimated uncollectible amounts. which approximates fair value.
+As of June 2015, the carrying value of receivables not accounted for at fair value generally approximated fair value.
 While these items are carried at amounts that approximate fair value, they are not accounted for at fair value under the fair value option or at fair value in accordance with other U.S. GAAP and therefore are not included in the firm's fair value hierarchy in Notes 6 through 8.
-Had these items been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of December 2014.
+Had these items been included in the firm's fair value hierarchy, substantially all would have been classified in level 2 as of June 2015.
 Interest on receivables from customers and counterparties is recognized over the life of the transaction.